lmars/packer-post-processor-vagrant-s3/README.md

 }
 ```

 **NOTE:** The post-processors must be a nested array (i.e. a Packer sequence definition) so that they run in order.
-See [here](http://www.packer.io/docs/templates/post-processors.html) for more information.
+See the [Packer template documentation](http://www.packer.io/docs/templates/post-processors.html) for more information.

 Installation
 ------------